When using this web-site, please refer to our disclaimers, copyrights, and limitation of liabilities as detailed on our Legalities page.

 Discover the Grootie House in the gardens of Tankerness House ...

-* The Earl's and Bishop's Palaces are managed by Historic Environment Scotland and these sites are only open April to September each year.
-Outside these months, between October and March, your tour will be of shorter duration (just over 2 hours) and will only include viewing the outside of the palaces - but you will still hear the same stories and learn the same history.
-Our charge during these months is reduced to £12.50 per person with a minimum charge of £25 (2 persons), and there is no additional charge to pay to Historic Environment Scotland.
+* The Earl's and Bishop's Palaces are managed by Historic Environment Scotland and these sites are only open April to October each year.
+Outside these months, between November and March, your tour will be of shorter duration (just over 2-3 hours) and will only include viewing the outside of the palaces - but you will still hear the same stories and learn the same history.
+Our charge during these months is reduced to £12.50, with a minimum charge of £25, and there is no additional charge to pay to Historic Environment Scotland.